 Laura Burges Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
 A teacher of children for over 30 years, she brings mindfulness practice into the elementary classroom.
 Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at Lenox House Meditation Group in Oakland.

-Meghan Collins Megan Collins began Zen practice at Berkeley Zen Center in 1975, and today continues to visit there often, as well as continuing her practice at Clear Water Zen Center in Vallejo.
-For six years, until she moved out of the area, she was a pillar of our community here, having the job of finding and scheduling guest teachers.
-Having been head student at the fall 2005 practice period at Clear Water allows her to begin developing as a lay teacher.
-One of her chief interests, which she considers an important part of her Buddhist practice, is healing music.
-To this end, she plays her folk harp several times a month at hospitals and nursing homes.
+Meghan Collins Megan Collins began Zen practice at Berkeley Zen Center in 1975, and today continues to visit there often.
+For six years, until she moved out of the area, she was a pillar of our community here, having the job of finding and scheduling guest teachers and convening the sangha each time we met.
+She studied also with Mary Mocine at Clear Water Zendo, becoming a lay teacher.
+One of her chief interests, which she considers an important part of her Buddhist practice, is healing music, and in her 60s she learned to play a folk harp.

 Eve Decker Eve Decker is a nationally known performing artist and a long-term student of the dharma.
 She began practicing Vipassana and Metta meditation in the early 1990's.
 She trained in mindfulness based social action through the two-year Path of Engagement program at Spirit Rock Meditation Center, and has graduated from Spirit Rock's Community Dharma Leaders Program.
 In 2006 Eve released a solo CD, “Commentary on Perfections of the Heart”, ten original songs based on a Buddhist list of qualities that promote a contented heart.
 A review of the CD in Tricycle magazine said: “Decker’s melodies, and her luscious, inventive phrasing, give her songs the power of a transmission.”

 Charlie Johnson Charlie Johnson is a retired chemical engineer.
 He teaches Mindfulness Based Stress Reduction (MBSR), yoga/qigong, meditation, and the Dharma in the greater San Francisco Bay Area.
 He has been practicing meditation and yoga since 1972.
 Charlie has studied Tibetan Buddhism with Lama Lodu Rinpoche of Kagyu Droden Kunchab in San Francisco.
 More recently he studied the Theravada Buddhist tradition, practicing at the Spirit Rock Meditation Center, and is a graduate of Spirit Rock's Community Dharma Leaders program.
-He is also a certified yoga instructor.
+He is also a certified yoga instructor and is associated with the East Bay Meditation Center

 Enrico Martignoni Enrico Martignoni practices Vipassana Meditation in the Thai Forest Tradition and is a student of John Travis of Mountain Stream in Nevada City.
 He trained in Mindfulness Based Stress Reduction under the direction of Jon Kabat-Zinn and Saki Santorelli and in Contemplative Practice and Rituals in Service to the Dying with Joan Halifax Roshi and Frank Ostaseski.
-He is currently in the Heavenly Messengers Training Program at Spirit Rock.
 He received teachings in Theravada, Mahayana, Vajrayana and other contemplative traditions.
 He and his wife, Itaka Martignoni, lead meditation groups and retreats in France and the USA.
 They also enjoy being of service as meditation counselors.

 Ron Nestor Ron Nestor began practice with the Berkeley Zen Center (BZC), led by Sojun Mel Weitsman, in the early 70's.
 He chose Zen as his meditation path because he liked the emphasis on an everyday schedule of meditation as a part of one's daily activities, rather than special retreats, progression through different practices, or accumulation of conceptual learning.
 He was a resident of BZC for about ten years and held most of the possible practice positions including head cook, president, treasurer, coordinator, work leader, etc.